French School of the Far East: Publications

-The catalog of EFEO Publications, of some 600 titles, includes works on a wide range of disciplines in the humanities and social sciences (archaeology, history, anthropology, literature, philology, etc.), centered on Asia, from India to Japan.
+The catalog of EFEO Publications, some 600 titles, includes works on a wide range of disciplines in the humanities and social sciences (archaeology, history, anthropology, literature, philology, etc.), centered on Asia, from India to Japan.
 These publications are directed at specialists and a wider public interested in Asian civilizations and societies.

 The EFEO in publishes five scholarly journals on an annual or twice-yearly basis: